PlayLab Class of 2023 Applications are now open! Deadline to apply is June 30, 2022 at 11:59pm.

 What is PlayLab?

-A playwrights group that aids and encourages artists in growing their biggest, wildest ideas into imaginative and daring new plays.
-Through monthly meetings, workshop-events, and an artistic retreat, each writer is supported in developing their ambitious initial concept into a new script.
-At the season’s close, each playwright will have the opportunity to present their script as part of Pipeline’s end-of-year reading series.
+Pipeline’s Playlab is a playwrights group that aids and encourages artists in growing their biggest, wildest ideas into imaginative and daring new plays.
+Through monthly meetings, one-on-one dramaturgical support, and workshop-events, each writer is supported in developing their ambitious initial concept into a new script over the course of a year!

 What plays are we looking for?